NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 .. image:: /images/Centos7.5.png

-**Using Lustre on GCP, or legacy Lustre on Azure-Like compute clusters**
+**Using legacy Lustre on Azure-Like compute clusters**

-legacy Lustre configurations require setting a Lustre server image that matches the Lustre client version included in *CentOS 7* and *Rocky 8* based images.
+Legacy Lustre configurations require setting a Lustre server image that matches the Lustre client version included in *CentOS 7* and *Rocky 8* based images.
 Therefore, it is recommended that your Lustre cluster runs the same base OS as your compute cluster.

-This section **only applies to Lustre on GCP and the legacy Lustre implementation on Azure.** AWS FSx for Lustre and Azure Managed Lustre configurations do not need to be modified.
+This section **only applies to the legacy Lustre implementation on Azure.** AWS FSx for Lustre and Azure Managed Lustre configurations do not need to be modified.